AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 **Figure 2**: Flow area decreases as flocs collide and accumulate at the constriction.

 The Fall 2016 Milli-Sedimentation and Spring 2016 StaRS Filter Theory subteams provided evidence to support the CAG theory.
-The Milli-Sedimentation subteam found that when turbid water passed through nonaligned honeycomb structures, flocs deposited where flow was constricted between honeycombs [(Whiting et. al. 2016)](https://www.overleaf.com/8159891kkzwhhgszwtb#/28827379/).
+The Milli-Sedimentation subteam found that when turbid water passed through nonaligned honeycomb structures, flocs deposited where flow was restricted between honeycombs [(Whiting et. al. 2016)](https://www.overleaf.com/8159891kkzwhhgszwtb#/28827379/).
+This demonstrated that flocs deposited preferentially at constrictions.
 The StaRS Filter Theory subteam conducted experiments on a clogged filter running at different flow rates to find the head loss through the filter; the subteam found that the head loss through the filter had a quadratic relationship with the flow rate.
-This suggested that minor losses were present in the clogged filter, and thus suggested the presence of constrictions [(Chu et. al. 2016)](https://confluence.cornell.edu/display/AGUACLARA/StaRS+Filter+Theory?preview=/206635878/340897167/StaRSFilterTheoryReportFall2016.pdf).
+This suggested that minor losses were present in the clogged filter, and thus confirmed the presence of constrictions in the sand filter [(Chu et. al. 2016)](https://confluence.cornell.edu/display/AGUACLARA/StaRS+Filter+Theory?preview=/206635878/340897167/StaRSFilterTheoryReportFall2016.pdf).

 The Fall 2017 Filter Constrictions subteam also tested the CAG theory on a single-wire constriction flow cell.
 Camera recordings showed flocs depositing at the constriction, though it was unclear as to where on the wire they deposited.
-These experiments also demonstrated that after a sufficiently large volume of flocs deposited on the constriction, the accumulated flocs fell through the constriction as a unit [(Dokko et. al. 2017)](https://www.overleaf.com/read/gjkjdyvyhnxs#/41170384/).
+Also, after a sufficiently large volume of flocs deposited on the constriction, the accumulated flocs fell through the constriction as a unit [(Dokko et. al. 2017)](https://www.overleaf.com/read/gjkjdyvyhnxs#/41170384/).
 Members hypothesized this behavior to be equivalent to a StaRS filter's failure point [(Li et. al. 2017)](https://www.overleaf.com/6268224jmjfms#/21041070/).

 <div class="alert alert-block alert-danger">
 Is there a name for the filter constrictions theory detailed in the intro so that referring to it is easier?